 Parts are straight off the “recommended” list, as Saint uses an M16-profile USGI-spec bolt carrier group with a select Carpenter 158 bolt.
 Barrel is Chromemoly Vanadium, Melonite coated inside and out, 1:8 twist and a NATO chamber.
 All good.

 Furniture on the Saint is from Bravo Company, another good choice (very popular and highly recommended in the aftermarket).
 The BCM Gunfighter forend uses M-Lok attachment slots.
 It’s not free-floating, but it is worlds beyond USGI for ergonomics and utility.

+The trigger is standard USGI congfiguration, but it’s not standard USGI performance.
+The parts are more precisely machined, meaning they then more precisely fit together, and the whole works is Nickle Boron-coated.
+It’s not bad!
 Expect break weight in the five-plus (a little at least) pound range, and it’s pretty clean.
 Worlds better than a stock USGI.
-Springfield Armory’s choice of trigger fits perfectly into this whole package as I’m warranting it—you really don’t have to run out and buy a Geissele before you can shoot it.
+Springfield Armory’s choice of trigger fits perfectly into this whole package as I’m warranting it — you really don’t have to run out and buy a Geissele before you can shoot it.